 A super small room with one tiny monitor on the floor where the user has to crouch down to be able to fit inside the room and to see whats on the screen.
 The slightly ajar door with leaking droplets of light acts alike a beacon calling people forward.
 The performance part of it is someone coming in turning on the monitor and just leaves.

-Two screens within the venue space of cultrehub, it will all depend on the sequence of visuals that is triggered by the accompanying sound.
+Two screens within the venue space, it will all depend on the sequence of visuals that is triggered by the accompanying sound.
 The question is what will these visuals represent? distorted memories?
 How is that correlated with the relationship between sound and light?
 Experiences and memories contain a light quality hidden within along with almost muted sounds, so by creating these visuals it can bring the inner imagination forward.

 Maybe instead of sticking to the 2D plane screens, I could play with layers or fabric that could represents fragmented segments of loop visuals along with sound.
 Playing with a layout a bit to step out of a flat 2D plane.